pasindumuth/rUniversalDB/README.md

 Suppose `age` is an integer.
 In the above, even if the `user` table was very large, the number of different inner subqueries that need to be evaluated should not be more than 100 (if we assume that most `age` values are below 100).
 Our system does exactly this optimization to minimize the amount of work that needs to be done and data that needs to be transferred over the network.

 # Core Algorithms
 Here, we discuss this high-level architecture of the system, and then discuss some of the core algorithms that were needed in order to make the system work.
-We provide links to [this document](https://docs.google.com/document/d/14bBCSwyxvbAby_8fBfFuoKTanpaV1YXoi1MKlBzJxSQ), which contains many formalization and proofs of these core algorithms, providing us a strong foundation to have a correct, working system.
+[This document](https://docs.google.com/document/d/14bBCSwyxvbAby_8fBfFuoKTanpaV1YXoi1MKlBzJxSQ) contains many formalization and proofs of these core algorithms, providing us a strong foundation to have a correct, working system.

 ## Architectural Overview
 The below is a diagram that shows the architecture of our system.
 Recall that our system is distributed; data is replicated across multiple servers to minimize the possibility of data loss.
 Servers are grouped into "Paxos Groups", all of which contain the exact same data and are kept in-sync using the Paxos algorithm.
 In addition to replication, our system is capable of sharding tables, where each shard would be managed by its own Paxos Group.
 This way, tables can grow arbitrarily large and they have no obligation to fit on a single server.
 We refer to such a shard as a "Tablet" (a term taken from Google Spanner).
 At any time, there is a leader for every Paxos Group that performs most of the work for executing transactions that concern all tablets managed by the Paxos Group.